-Google chrome is one of the most popular browsers used all over the world, and it’s well known for its low footprint and good performance.
-But sometimes you may find yourself chrome browser crashes, freezes randomly or web pages not opening.
+Google Chrome is one of the most popular browsers used all over the world, and it’s well known for its low footprint and good performance.
+But sometimes you may find your chrome browser crashes, freezes randomly or web pages not opening.
 For some others google chrome high CPU usage.
-Here the number of users report an issue,
+Here is the number of users report an issue,

 Chrome freezes completely (no tabs are useable nor interactive), but all other Windows operations are fine.
 Or sometimes while browsing, opening a tab, loading a page or downloading It end up with a message – Google Chrome has stopped working.

-If you are also struggling from a similar problem, here we have different solutions apply to fix Google chrome problems on Windows 10.
+If you are also struggling with a similar problem, here we have different solutions apply to fix Google Chrome problems on Windows 10.

 Google Chrome Freezing Issue in Windows 10

-- If you are first time facing this problem, Restart Windows and check this may help.
+- If you are the first time facing this problem, Restart Windows and check if this may help.

-- Temporarily disable Antivirus protection And open chrome browser
+- Temporarily disable Antivirus protection And open the Chrome browser

 Install the latest Windows updates

-- Press Windows + I keyboard shortcut to open the settings app,
+- Press the Windows + I keyboard shortcut to open the settings app,

 - This will download and install the latest updates if available,

-- Restart Windows to apply these updates and check chrome perform well.
+- Restart Windows to apply these updates and check Chrome performs well.

-Also, make sure the installed chrome browser is updated.
-Or you can manually check for an update google chrome following steps below.
+Also, make sure the installed Chrome browser is updated.
+Or you can manually check for an update Google Chrome by following the steps below.